skystriker1997/lotusInfer/README.md

 ## Overview

 lotusInfer is a lite-weight deep learning inference framework, supporting CUDA accleration.
-The framework includes implemented CUDA operators like 2D-convolution, matrix-vector multiplication and pooling, with ongoing development of additional operators such as expression and transposed 2D-convolution.
-The long-term goal is to make this framework powerful enough to support Large Language Model (LLM) inference.
+The framework includes implemented CUDA operators like 2D-convolution, matrix-vector multiplication and pooling, with ongoing development of additional operators such as transposed 2D-convolution.
+The long-term goal is to make this framework powerful enough to support forefront Large Language Model (LLM) inference.

 ## Main Features